 The 5 Love Languages by Gary Chapman

-#1 Words of affirmation
+#1 Love Languages: Words of affirmation

-#2 Quality Time
+#2 Love Languages: Quality Time

-#4 Act of Service
+#4 Love Languages: Act of Service

 Sometimes love isn’t all hugs and nice words, it’s willing to go out of your way to ease your partner’s burden.
 If your friend’s language of love is this type, you’ll need to show you care by being thoughtful and easing their burden before they ask.
 Even little acts say “I love you and I care.”
 So be thoughtful and clean the kitchen even if this is usually their “job.”
-Is your friend stressed, jump in an offer to help or take a task off their hands.
+If your friend is stressed, jump in an offer to help or take a task off their hands.
 Love is work sometimes and to this type, action speaks louder than words.